Tell Him (Barbra Streisand and Celine Dion song)

 "Tell Him" is a song written by Linda Thompson and producers Walter Afanasieff and David Foster.
-It was recorded as a duet between American singer Barbra Streisand and Canadian singer Celine Dion for their respective 1997 albums, Higher Ground and Let's Talk About Love, and released as the lead single from these albums on November 3, 1997.
+It was recorded as a duet between American singer Barbra Streisand and Canadian singer Celine Dion for their respective 1997 albums, Higher Ground and Let's Talk About Love, and released as the lead single from these albums on November 3, 1997 by both Columbia Records and Epic Records.

-The song was a top-10 commercial success across Europe and Australia.
+The song became a top-10 commercial success across Europe and Australia.
 It was nominated for the Grammy Award for Best Pop Collaboration with Vocals at the 40th Annual Grammy Awards.
-Later, "Tell Him" was included on both singers' greatest hits albums: Streisand's The Essential (2002), Duets (2002) and The Ultimate Collection (2010), and Dion's The Collector's Series, Volume One (2000), My Love: Essential Collection (2008) and The Best of Celine Dion & David Foster (2012).
+Later, "Tell Him" was included on both singers' greatest hits albums: Streisand's The Essential (2002), Duets (2002), and The Ultimate Collection (2010), and Dion's The Collector's Series, Volume One (2000), My Love: Essential Collection (2008), and The Best of Celine Dion & David Foster (2012).